-- Multigenerational team management – diversity management policies should take into account increasingly diversified (also in terms of age) teams of employees.
+- Managing multi-generational teams - diversity management policies should take into account increasingly diversified workforces, also in terms of age.

-- New technologies – making the working environment more flexible, offering employees a greater sense of freedom while increasing efficiency and ensuring communication free from traditional time and location constraints.
+- New technologies - making the work environment more flexible, offering employees a greater sense of freedom while increasing efficiency and providing communication free from the traditional constraints of time and location.

-- Work-life balance – work should make it possible to reconcile work and private life, which can be done, for example, by providing flexible working time or remote work.
+- Work-life balance – work should enable reconciliation of professional and private life, which can be done, for example, by providing flexible working hours or remote working.

-- Employer branding – representatives of the younger generation of employees seeking career are guided by the image of the organization, hence the need for proper management of the employer's brand.
+- Employer branding – younger generation employees are guided in their career choices by the image of the organization, hence the need for appropriate employer brand management.

 Implementation of a competency model and competitiveness of salariesThe competency model will be the basis and guidepost for new skills and behaviors for employees to assume the responsibilities of their current roles and expected roles.